walterone/BoardBlaster/README.md

 ## Known Issues & TODO
 #### Issues:
 * In some boards (especially /a/) BB will sometimes serve the same threads again.
 This will result in errors when downlaoding the thumbnails
-* Random rare issues when writing to the filter
+* Filter creation function not working correctly.
 * The logging system needs to be improved, still confusing
-* Some thread names have a combination of weird characters that rarely cause the program to crash.
+* Some thread names have a combination of weird characters that cause the program to crash.
+* When changing the board, BB must be idling and mustn't be elaborating any queue.

 #### Things To Do:
 * WebM management on mobile